Lady Antebellum's Hillary Scott Returns to the Stage 2 Months After Welcoming Twins

 "Here we go!
 2018 #ACMawards," the group shared on Instagram after posing for pictures on the red carpet.

 Before performing Sunday night, Hillary spoke to CMT's Cody Alan where she gave an update on her twins.
-At the same, her band showed how supportive they are of her even busier schedule.
+At the same time, her band couldn't help but show how supportive they are of her even busier schedule.

 John Shearer/WireImage